berthubert/trifecta/README.md

  * Roel van der Made

 # Description
-You can paste (but not yet drag!) images to trifecta.
+You can paste or drag images to trifecta.
 If you paste an image, a post will be created for it automatically.

 A post can contain multiple images.
 Each image can have a caption, and each post a title.

-Both images and posts can be public or not.
+Both images and posts can be public or not, or have a timelimit.

 # Known problems

  * UI is clunky
- * You can't yet change your password
+ * You can't change your password yet
  * Login emails not yet implemented
  * Security is probably not yet where it should be
  * The code is still a mess and not yet "education clean"